-They are used to decrease acidity and improve texture in foods like baked goods and meats.
+They are used to decrease acidity and improve texture in foods such as baked goods and meats.

 They also act as leavening agents in baked goods, meaning they help dough rise and maintain its form.

-It’s also often added to meat and seafood products like bacon, sausage, lunch meat and canned tuna to help retain moisture, increase shelf life and prevent spoilage (3).
+It’s also often added to meat and seafood products such as bacon, sausage, deli meats, and canned tuna to help retain moisture, increase shelf life, and prevent spoilage (

 Additionally, sodium phosphate additives help balance out the pH levels of these foods, keeping them from becoming too acidic or alkaline, which can cause food to spoil more quickly.

-Furthermore, sodium phosphate additives act as thickening agents in products like boxed mashed potatoes, prevent soda from darkening in color and keep the oil and water in processed cheese products from separating (4).
+Furthermore, sodium phosphate additives act as thickening or leavening agents in processed foods and keep the oil and water in processed cheese products from separating (

-Summary Sodium phosphate additives are added to many processed foods to improve texture, help baked goods rise, prevent spoilage and increase shelf life.
+Sodium phosphate additives are used in many processed foods to improve texture, help baked goods rise, prevent spoilage, and increase shelf life.

 Although certain types of sodium phosphate are used in cleaning and paint products, it’s important to know that these are not the same as food-grade sodium phosphate.

-Food-grade sodium phosphate is used throughout the world and recognized as safe by major regulatory agencies like the FDA and the European Union (5).
+Food-grade sodium phosphate is used throughout the world and recognized as safe by major regulatory agencies such as the FDA and the European Union (

 Consuming small amounts of foods that contain sodium phosphate is most likely not harmful to your health.

-Organic phosphorus, which is found naturally in foods like dairy products and meats, has a much lower and slower absorption rate than the inorganic type of phosphorus (sodium phosphate) added to processed foods.
+Organic phosphorus, which is found naturally in foods such as dairy products and meats, has a much lower and slower absorption rate than the inorganic type of phosphorus (sodium phosphate) that is added to processed foods.

 Organic phosphorus is much less absorbable than inorganic phosphorus.

-The digestive system only absorbs around 40–60% of organic phosphorus, while it absorbs up to 100% of the inorganic phosphorus found in foods like cereals, cakes, soda and deli meat (6).
+The digestive system absorbs only 40–60% of organic phosphorus, while it absorbs up to 100% of the inorganic phosphorus found in foods such as cereals, cakes, soda, and deli meats (